QASymphony/cypress-sample/README.md

 ![Poll Now](/docs/poll-now.png)

 9. Wait for the execution completes then go to qTest Manager's Test Execution to verify that the 3 test runs have been executed in Cypress and their results are submitted.
-Screenshot below shows the first test run having 2 **Execution History** as well the
+Screenshot below shows the first test run having **Execution History** increased to 2.

 ![Execution History](/docs/execution-history.png)